geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Yeah.
 I think we're done with the QA.

 ##### **Geohot** [[00:35:04](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2104)]
-I mean, that's been my dream for the drivers for a while, like to the point that they're...
+I mean, that's been my dream for the drivers for a while, like to the point that they're..
 The drivers were actually written in tinygrad.
 The MMIO is tensors.
 And yeah.
-I think one of the things we'll work through in Hong Kong is...
-I think one of the goals for Hong Kong is merging...
-Oh, yeah. ...the merging device and HCQ device and thinking about like which of these things we can unify
+I think one of the things we'll work through in Hong Kong is..
+I think one of the goals for Hong Kong is merging..
+Oh, yeah.. the merging device and HCQ device and thinking about like which of these things we can unify

 ##### **Geohot** [[00:35:28](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2128)]
 into like a smaller set of primitive abstractions.
 But yeah.
 Yeah, for now.
-Yeah, I think...
+Yeah, I think..

 ##### **Nimlgen** [[00:35:39](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2139)]
 Actually, yeah, I thought about that.
-Yeah, I think GPU...
-I mean, GPU backend is...
+Yeah, I think GPU..
+I mean, GPU backend is..
 The one is the hardest to adopt for the HCQ.

 ##### **Geohot** [[00:35:50](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2150)]
 Wait, sorry.
 Say that again?
 Figure it out.
-I mean, the...
+I mean, the..

 ##### **Nimlgen** [[00:35:57](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2157)]
-I mean, the GPU backend, it doesn't follow the...
+I mean, the GPU backend, it doesn't follow the..
 Like the rules, which I'm seeking in HCQ right now.
-But...
+But..

 ##### **Geohot** [[00:36:06](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2166)]
 The GPU like OpenCL.